parklab/xTea/README.md

 				    we highly recommend to run on one repeat type first, and then on the rest.
 				    For example, first set '-y 1', and for the second run set '-y 6');
 				-f: steps to run.
 (5907 means run all the steps);
-				--xtea: this is the full path of the xTea/xtea folder, where the python scripts reside in.
+				--xtea: this is the full path of the xTea/xtea folder (or the xTea_long_release_v0.1.0 folder for long reads module), where the python scripts reside in.
 				-g: gene annotation file in gff3 format;
 				-o: generated running scripts under the working folder;
 			Optional: